 Alpbach ski resort is quintessential of the Austrian Tyrol – a medieval town with plenty of friendly inns, chalet-style guesthouses and relaxed locals.
 There are baby ski slopes in the village, but the gondolas are all a short shuttle-bus ride up the valley at Inneralpbach – many people choose to stay there instead.
 The ski resort’s two mountains are open up top and wooded down below, and the overall effect is pure Austrian chocolate-box cute.
 A firm favourite with the British market, the town even has its own British Ski Club.

 Alpbach has a high percentage of repeat visitors, which is always a good sign; welcoming people, stunning scenery and good skiing at a variety of levels combine to make happy customers.
 The ski area is great for families and beginners, while long challenging reds and blacks and some off-piste are good for experts.
-The one weakness is the lack of long intermediate slopes that are needed to build confidence.
+The one weakness in Alpbach’s skiing offer is the lack of long intermediate slopes that are needed to build confidence.